-To date, many of the structures at Stafford Park have not yet been commissioned, but are still in the process of being commissioned.
-Nonetheless, it has been independently verified that each of the commercial buildings have been built to at least the LEED Silver level.
-The housing units have been built to the LEED Gold level.
-It has been estimated that the green building elements have in total resulted in 30% lower energy costs for the buildings, though these results must still be confirmed.
+To date, many of the structures in the Stafford Park development have not yet been commissioned, but are still in the process of being commissioned.
+Stafford Park Apartments are expected to at least achieve LEED Silver Certification, while affordable units have achieved LEED Gold Certification.
+For the commercial buildings in Stafford Park, it has been estimated that the green building elements have in total resulted in 30% lower energy costs for the buildings, so similar results may be achieved in the residential structures.
 The solar panels, once installed and operational on the adjacent site, are expected to produce up to 70% of the energy needs of Stafford Park.
 The performance of the buildings and energy saving design features will continue to be monitored, in conjunction with the species management and landfill monitoring programs.